lbrn/lbrn-jekyll/summer-research/faq.markdown

  * The program is 10-weeks long.

-* The 2014 Program will run from May 26 (Memorial Day) – August 1, 2014 (tentative) for Undergraduate and Graduate student participants.
+* The 2015 Program will run from May 25 (Memorial Day) – July 31, 2015 for Undergraduate and Graduate student participants.
+This is pending funding.

 * Dates for Faculty participants may be flexible, need to be stated in your proposal application.